 Ways to get UGC permissionImplicit Consent - Create a campaign with a clear CTA

-This is the traditional case.
-You are running one-off campaigns encouraging users to share content with a very specific hashtag.
+This is the traditional case, when you run a campaign that encourages users to share content with a specific hashtag.
 As part of your message, you tell consumers that you might be featuring their best content on your website or your social channels.
-Like this, everyone will understand the implicit intention of the brand to use that content.
+By doing so, everyone will understand the implicit intention of the brand to use and repurpose that content.
 Anyone using that hashtag will know that he or she is taking part of a campaign promoted by the brand, thus giving the brand implicit consent to feature their content on other environments.

 Let’s take a look at the following example.
-This is a "Photo Submission" experience template, included in Flowics Social Hubs solution.
+This is a "Photo Contest" experience, one of the many available experience templates in the Flowics platform.
 The brand is being clear in the Call-to-Action about the objectives of the campaign, using a specific hashtag and including a link to their Terms and Conditions.
-Moreover, some of the best UGC is already being featured on this same page.
+And selected UGC is being featured on this same page.

 So in this case, messaging is very clear, the brand is being transparent about the purpose of the campaign and the hashtag to use.
 So by posting a picture using that hashtag, participants understand that they are sharing content with the brand that might be used for marketing purposes.